-- 17 Self-Awareness
+- 17 ▶ Self-Awareness

-- 18 Self-Control
+- 18 ▶ Self-Control

 - 19 Personal Responsibility

 - 20 Cooperation

-- 21 Relationships with Others
+- 21 > Relationships with Others

 - 22 Knowledge of Neighborhood and Community

+- 23 Curiosity

+- 24 ► Initiative

-DOMAIN 7 Approaches to Learning Outcomes: 23 Curiosity 24 Initiative 25 Imagination and Creativity 26 Confidence 27 Persistence 28 Problem-Solving
+- 25 Imagination and Creativity

+- 26 ▶ Confidence

+- 27 Persistence

+- 28 ▶ Problem-Solving

 For the purpose of focused, authentic assessment, 25 Essential Indicators (crossing the seven domains) have been selected from the full set of 67.
 Focusing on the 25 Essential Indicators helps educators track each child's development and plan individualized curricular strategies.
 Performance levels (rubrics) have been identified from the beginning of the three-year-old year to the end of the kindergarten year.
 This way, educators can observe the continuum of development and begin to identify each child's performance level.
 Nine of the 25 indicators lend themselves to portfolio documentation.
 Educators are encouraged to share portfolios as well as documentation related to all 25 indicators with families, engaging them as partners.
 The same is true for the 33 Kindergarten Readiness and Essential Indicators.